TimVoronkin/hubs-docs/docs/spoke-user-interface.md

 #### Sketchfab
 Sketchfab is an online marketplace for 3D models.
 It contains a wide variety of high quality models to help you fill out your scene.

-#### Google Poly
-Google Poly is another source for 3D models.
-Most models are in a flat low poly style.

 #### Bing Images
 Search Bing for images from around the web.